Why Choose Dr. Alla Agamov?

-- When the jawbone associated with missing teeth shrinks, or has sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended for the ensuing restoration.
+- When the jawbone associated with missing teeth shrinks, or has sustained significant damage, the implant(s) cannot be supported on this unstable foundation and bone grafting is usually recommended.

 Causes for Jaw Bone Volume Shrinkage

-- Periodontal Disease – Periodontal disease can affect and permanently damage the jaw bone that supports the teeth.
+- Periodontal Disease Periodontal disease can affect and permanently damage the jaw bone that supports the teeth.
 Affected areas progressively worsen until the teeth become unstable.

-- Tooth Extraction – Studies have shown that patients who have experienced a tooth extraction subsequently lose 40-60% of the bone surrounding the extraction site during the following three years.
+- Tooth Extraction Studies have shown that patients who have experienced a tooth extraction subsequently lose 40-60% of the bone surrounding the extraction site during the following three years.
 Loss of bone results in what is called a “bone defect”.

-- Injuries and Infections – Dental injuries and other physical injuries resulting from a blow to the jaw can cause the bone to recede.
+- Injuries and Infections Dental injuries and other physical injuries resulting from a blow to the jaw can cause the bone to recede.
 Infections can also cause the jaw bone to recede in a similar way.

 Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
 The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee.)

-The maxillary sinuses are behind your cheeks and on top of the upper teeth.
-Sinuses are like empty rooms that have nothing in them.
+The maxillary sinuses are behind your cheeks and on top of the upper teeth and are like empty rooms that have nothing in them.
 Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed, there is often just a thin wall of bone separating the maxillary sinus and the mouth.
 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is impossible to place dental implants in this bone.